neelmewada/Utility-AI-for-Video-Games/README.md

 So there you go.
 This is the simplest example on how to implement Utility AI system with a Finite State Machine for video games.

 If you want to see a commercial game project I worked on that implemented the Utility AI system, then check out our [Refill.io game on AppStore](https://apps.apple.com/us/app/refill-io/id1447779661).
+(Available only on US App Store)